raghdaneiazyy6/ICU-MultiVital-Signal-Monitor/README.md

 ## Supervised By

-This project was supervised by Dr. Tamer Basha, who provided invaluable guidance and expertise throughout its development.

-This project was completed as a part of the Digital Signal Processing course at Cairo University Faculty of Engineering.
+**This project was supervised by Dr. Tamer Basha, who provided invaluable guidance and expertise throughout its development as a part of the Digital Signal Processing course at Cairo University Faculty of Engineering.**

 <div style="text-align: right">
     <img src="https://imgur.com/Wk4nR0m.png" alt="Cairo University Logo" width="100" style="border-radius: 50%;"/>